 Bridgewater is a tiny town located in the state of New York.
 With a population of 516 people and just one neighborhood, Bridgewater is the 878th largest community in New York.
 Bridgewater has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Bridgewater, you'll notice that it is more blue-collar than most other communities in America.
-50.53% of Bridgewater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bridgewater is generally considered to be a blue-collar town.
+50.53% of the Bridgewater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bridgewater is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Bridgewater who work in office and administrative support (16.32%), maintenance occupations (8.42%), and management occupations (6.84%).

 The per capita income in Bridgewater in 2022 was $18,195, which is low income relative to New York and the nation.
 This equates to an annual income of $72,780 for a family of four.
 However, Bridgewater contains both very wealthy and poor people as well.
 Bridgewater also has one of the higher rates of people living in poverty in the nation, with 34.71% of its population below the federal poverty line.